UMWEDU/umw-admissions-sync/_pages/information-sessions.md

 Monday, April 27 at 12 p.m.
 (Virtual Session)

-Details on the virtual session will be provide shortly.
+Details on the virtual session will be provided shortly.
 <h1>Individual Attention</h1>
 The graduate admissions staff encourages everyone who has questions about a graduate program to set up a <a href="http://www.umw.edu/admissions/graduate/advising/">pre-admission</a> appointment.
 Please call (540) 286-8030 or email <a href="mailto:graduate@umw.edu">graduate@umw.edu</a> to schedule your appointment.
 <h3>Master of Business Administration</h3>